 Implement approaches that will help your municipality make cost-saving and sustainable infrastructure decisions

 Learn from other municipalities and use customizable tools and templates

 Below you will find information about:

-Event information will be made available on the partner organization's website when it has been confirmed.
+Detailed training information will be available on our partner organization's website when dates have been confirmed.

 Rural Municipalities of Alberta

 Rural Municipalities of Alberta (RMA), alongside Alberta Municipalities (ABMunis) and Infrastructure Asset Management Alberta (IAMA), will advance the asset management conversation in Alberta through group learning activities that teaches participants to integrate asset management into organizational operations.
 RMA is planning training opportunities for both elected officials and municipal staff and will offer knowledge-sharing opportunities.

 Atlantic Infrastructure Management Network